Office Update: Safe Patient Appointments (Read More)

 • Knees buckle

-• Balance issues making walking unstable
+• Balance issues are making walking unstable

 • Shakiness in the legs